 - The Business Resilience Hotline (supported by the Federal Government and operated by the Canadian Chamber of Commerce) will help entrepreneurs and small business owners in need of financial planning advice.
 Call 1-866-989-1080 (toll-free) seven days a week, from 8 a.m. to 8 p.m.
 (ET).

 - The Canada Emergency Response Benefit (CERB) web page provides information on how to apply for temporary income support if you have had to stop working due to COVID-19.
+The Federal Government will soon be working to transition everyone on CERB to Employment Insurance with more details to be revealed by the end of August.

 - The Business Credit Availability Program (BCAP) has been created to help Canadian businesses obtain financing during the current period of significant uncertainty.